The Ising Model on a Two-Community Stochastic Block Model: Model and results

 where $\mathcal{N}(0, \Sigma)$ is a two-dimensional normal random vector with covariance matrix

-\end{theorem} Theorem \ref{thm:CLT} generalizes to the two-community setting, the quenched central limit theorem for the magnetization of the Erd\"{o}s--R\'enyi CW model first proved in \cite{KLS19} and later improved in \cite{KLS20}.
-Note that the covariance matrix reduces to a diagonal matrix when $\hat\alpha = 0$, namely when the inter-community interaction vanishes, while when $\hat\alpha = 1$, it matches the variance term obtained in \cite{KLS20} for the Erd\"{o}s--R\'enyi CW model.
+\end{theorem} \begin{remark}[Relation with previous results] Theorem \ref{thm:CLT} generalizes to the two-community setting, the quenched central limit theorem for the magnetization of the Erd\"{o}s--R\'enyi CW model first proved in \cite{KLS19} and later improved in \cite{KLS20}.
+Note that the covariance matrix reduces to a diagonal matrix when $\hat\alpha = 0$, namely when the inter-community interaction vanishes,while when $\hat\alpha = 1$, it matches the variance term obtained in \cite{KLS20} for the Erd\"{o}s--R\'enyi CW model.
 We emphasize that similar results have recently been obtained in \cite{DM23} for a broad class of models that includes the present two-community setting.
-However, our results rely on weaker assumptions on the asymptotic behavior of $p_n$ as $n \to \infty$, as specified in \eqref{assump}. \\
+However, our results rely on weaker assumptions on the asymptotic behavior of $p_n$ as $n \to \infty$, as specified in \eqref{assump}. \end{remark}

-We conclude our analysis with a non-standard limit theorem for the fluctuations of the magnetization at the critical point $\beta = \beta_c$.